 where $crop(\cdot)$ represents cropping the region centered on ${\boldsymbol L_{t-1}}$ to generate the corresponding search region.
 The search radius factor $\gamma$ is set to a fixed value (\eg,~$\gamma=4$).
-Tracker performs appearance modeling and matching in this region that is $\gamma^{2}$ times the previous target object area.
+Trackers perform appearance modeling and matching in this region that is $\gamma^{2}$ times the $(t-1)$th frame target object area.

-In this work, we argue that this hidebound manner limits tracker's performance.
-Its limitations mainly include the following: (\textbf{\romannumeral1}) applying fixed search region for every video, every frame, can barely aware the existence of the target object, which means trackers may lose the target object caused by some factors, \eg,~fast motion, or be interfered by distractors due to excessive search region range. (\textbf{\romannumeral2}) Once tracking fails, the tracker lacks adaptability, suffering from difficulty to rediscover the target object due to limited search region. (\textbf{\romannumeral3}) In order to alleviate the phenomenon of target object losing, most trackers adopt a larger search region, which may reduce the efficiency of online tracking.
+In this work, we argue that this hidebound manner limits the tracker's performance.
+Its limitations can be mainly concluded as follows: (\textbf{\romannumeral1}) Applying a fixed search region for every video, every frame, can barely be aware of the existence of the target object, which means trackers may lose the target object caused by some factors, \eg,~fast motion, or be interfered by distractors due to excessive search region range. (\textbf{\romannumeral2}) Once tracking fails, the tracker lacks adaptability, suffering from difficulty to rediscover the target object due to limited search region. (\textbf{\romannumeral3}) To alleviate the phenomenon of target object loss (\eg, $5^2$ times), most trackers adopt a large search region, which reduces the efficiency of online tracking.